 Tableau has long been known for its flexible front end and intuitive visual interface.
 But today, data scientists are increasingly taking advantage of Tableau’s powerful tools for advanced analytics and predictive modeling.
 Leveraging Tableau’s intuitive interface, you can complete sophisticated analytics projects in a fraction of the time.

-Here are six ways Tableau can help you with your next advanced analytics project:
+Here are five ways Tableau can help you with your next advanced analytics project:

 With drag-and-drop segmentation, Tableau promotes not only an intuitive flow, but also rapid and flexible cohort analysis.

 For example, with just a few calculated fields and some drag-and-drop operations, you can create a dashboard that breaks down a country’s contribution to total sales across product categories.

 This interactive dashboard shows sales contribution by country and product.